 In the ongoing arena of software and technology, installing and updating packages are the most indispensable tasks to accomplish for the proper functionality, stability, and security of Linux operating systems.
 The yum check-update command proves to be a valuable utility within Linux systems that employ the YUM (Yellowdog Updater, Modified) package manager.
 Yum is typically present in Red Hat-derived distributions such as CentOS, and Fedora.
-The functionality of the yum check-update command includes enabling users to collect information about possible package updates.
+The functionality of the “yum check-update” command includes enabling users to collect information about possible package updates.

 What is YUM?

-YUM (Yellowdog Updater, Modified) is an open source front end to rpm package management utility for Red Hat-based distros that handles the functions of installing, updating, and managing software packages of the Linux system.
+YUM (Yellowdog Updater, Modified) is an open source front end to rpm package management utility for Red Hat distros that handles the functions of installing, updating, and managing software packages of the Linux system.
 It makes the environment friendly and safer for the user by Performing dependency resolution while installing, updating, and removing software packages.
-Yum package manager helps us to retrieve information about accessible repositories and fetch package repos.
+Yum package manager helps us retrieve information about accessible repositories and fetch package repos.

-Understanding the yum check-update Command
+Understanding the “yum check-update” Command

 The Yum check-update command serves as a valuable tool in the Linux system.
 It allows users to gather information about available package updates without actually performing the updates.
-Here you can see the functionality of the yum check-update command below:
+Here you can see the functionality of the “yum check-update” command below:

 - Checking for Updates: The Yum package manager searches the repositories for the available new versions for all the installed packages on Red Hat-based distros.